abueesp/mathstuffinc/README.md

 # mathstuffinc
-Some mathematical routines in C and Python for learning, research, love and enjoy.
+Some mathematical routines in C and Python for learning and research to play, love and enjoy.